Ice Cream & Frozen Desserts

 Hi Bold Bakers!

-My homemade vanilla pudding ice cream is the perfect, easy project for little bakers on a hot day!
-And the best part is, more people can enjoy it because it requires no machine and is egg-free!
+WHY YOU’LL LOVE THIS RECIPE: This Homemade Vanilla Pudding Ice Cream is the perfect, easy project for little bakers on a hot day!
+And the best part is, more people can enjoy it because it requires no ice cream maker and is egg-free!
 So, a homemade ice cream party is the perfect kick-off to summer!
-In fact, why limit it to just a kick-off when you can have this every day!?
+In fact, why limit it to just a kick-off when you can have this every day.

-Like my other homemade ice creams, this recipe requires only a few key ingredients, like milk and heavy whipping cream.
+• Like my other homemade ice creams, this recipe requires only a few key ingredients, such as milk and heavy whipping cream.
 But there is one secret ingredient here, and it’s likely one you may have stored away in the back of your pantry: vanilla pudding powder!

 A tub with scoops of vanilla pudding ice cream in it, next to toppings.